prpole/dissertation/chapter1/article/hland_article.md

-network of small cities throughout the interior.[^19] They are connected by “clean, well-built roads” that permit the speed with which three Herlanders on foot are able to distance themselves from the male intruders and the speed of their electric ground vehicles---"an easy rate of some thirty miles an hour."[@gilman_herland_2012 42, 47, 71] As one might expect given the trend of integrating the built and natural environments, there is not one single, sprawling urban center to Herland, nor the corresponding separation of urban and rural divisions of labor.
-Instead, there are small towns in what appears to be a loosely unified political relationship---regions governed by local “Over-Mothers”---a structure that benefits from easy transportation between the cities.[@gilman_herland_2012 114, 151] The relegation of the forest to the edges of Herland, then, and the creation of various types of landscape that exist throughout, creates a setting that appears natural but is catered to human use.
+network of small cities throughout the interior.[^19] They are connected by “clean, well-built roads” that permit the speed with which three Herlanders on foot are able to distance themselves from the male intruders and the speed of their electric ground vehicles---"an easy rate of some thirty miles an hour."[@gilman_herland_2012 42, 47, 71] The relegation of the forest to the edges of
+Herland, then, and the creation of various types of landscape that exist throughout, creates a setting that appears natural but is catered to human use.